DamieFC/DamieFC/README.md

 <br>
 :electron:
 ## What I'm working on
 I'm working on Platypus OS, which can be found [here](https://github.com/Platypus-Tech/platypus-os-desktop-pre-alpha).
 That's consuming most of my time.
 In my _other_ time, I'm working on a private repository, which is _also_ an OS, but it's based on OpenBSD.
-I'm also working on my nameless OS, which is the OS for something else I'm working on, which will be made public soon.
+I'm also working on my nameless OS, which is the OS for for a custom SBC.
+I actually have a lot of OS's I'm working on, including one that's actually following the rules, [explodeOS](https://github.com/DamieFC/explodeOS), using guides and stuff from OSDev.
 Also, I'm attempting to not get in trouble for port scanning public WiFi :unamused:
 ## Other things
 I did a change.org petition to get every unsupported version of Windows open sourced.
 If you want, you can sign it [here](http://chng.it/69dpmYFQ5s).
 ## Favorite Jello Biafra spoken word tracks